Hadimius/goodreads-archive-stats/README.md

 If you don't want to be tracked by Amazon via goodreads or just don't use Amazon products ([a justified position](https://stallman.org/amazon.html)) but still want to track your reading habits, this programme is for you.
 It works with exported goodreads libraries.

+### Features

+Currently supported features:

+- Reports on what you read each year, including the total number of books, the number of read pages, your highest-rated books and most-read authors.

 ## Installation

 ### Downloading the binary